esciencecenter-digital-skills/medical-image-processing/episodes/images_ml.md

 import numpy as np
 import matplotlib
-from matplotlib import pyplot as plt from skimage import data from skimage import transform from skimage import io from skimage import img_as_float from skimage.transform import rotate from skimage import transform as tf from skimage.transform import PiecewiseAffineTransform
+from matplotlib import pyplot as plt from skimage import transform from skimage import io from skimage.transform import rotate from skimage import transform as tf from skimage.transform import PiecewiseAffineTransform